-Education in Cyprus is mandatory for all children aged 12 and younger, and is separated into primary school, gymnasium and lyceum – secondary school is composed of the latter two levels.
+Education in Cyprus is mandatory for all children aged 5 to 15, and is separated into primary school, gymnasium and lyceum – secondary school is composed of the latter two levels.

 Public schools in Cyprus